ravebuild/php-coding-test-v2/README.md

 ### FAQs
 - We expect this test should take 1-2 hours to complete.
 - The test cases and the test data are part of this test, feel free to add/edit/delete them however you wish
+- You should plan for edge cases to any public methods or properties to prevent any logic holes that could break your code
 - You may add/edit/delete any file as part of this test
 - You may make any changes/improvements/assumptions you wish as long as the functional requirements are met
 - You may add/update/remove any composer dependency if needed